caprover/caprover/README.md

 ### Step 2: Connect Root Domain

 Let's say you own `mydomain.com`.
 You can set `*.something.mydomain.com` as an `A-record` in your DNS settings to point to the IP address of the server where you installed Captain.
-If you don't know how to do this, see <a href="#setup-domain-and-dns">Domain and DNS</a>.
+If you need help with this, see <a href="#setup-domain-and-dns">Domain and DNS</a>.
 Note that it can take several hours for this change to take into effect.
 Go to `http://[IP_OF_YOUR_SERVER]:3000` in your browser, and enter `something.mydomain.com` as your root, and click update.
 If DNS changes are succesful, you will get a success message and you can access your captain from `captain.something.mydomain.com` instead of `http://[IP_OF_YOUR_SERVER]:3000`.

 ### Step 3: Install Captain CLI